rbos1995/TTT-Custom-Roles/CONVARS.md

 // Monsters
 ttt_monsters_are_traitors     0   // Whether Monsters (Zombie and Vampire) should be treated as members of the Traitors team.
-If enabled, ttt_monster_pct is not used. ttt_vampire_vision_enable     1   // Whether Vampires have their special vision highlights enabled ttt_vampire_show_target_icon  1   // Whether Vampires have an icon over other players' heads showing who to kill.
+If enabled, ttt_monster_pct is not used. ttt_vampire_vision_enable     1   // Whether Vampires have their special vision highlights enabled ttt_vampire_convert_enable    1   // Whether Vampires have the ability to drain other players' blood using their fangs ttt_vampire_show_target_icon  1   // Whether Vampires have an icon over other players' heads showing who to kill.
 Server or round must be restarted for changes to take effect. ttt_vampire_damage_reduction  0.8 // The fraction an attacker's bullet damage will be reduced to when they are shooting a Vampire. ttt_vampire_fang_timer        5   // The amount of time fangs must be used to fully drain a target's blood